JordanAceto/angelo_modular/README.md

 - Dual ADSR
 - Dual VCA

 ### User manuals can be found in the `/user_manuals/` directory.
-This directory also contains a document outlining any pcb kludges or changes on the current system.
+This directory also contains a document outlining any pcb kludges or changes to the current system.

-### Documentation for the pcbs is in the `/circuit_boards/` directory
+### Documentation for the pcbs is in the `/pcb_docs/` directory

 #### Documentation for each pcb consists of the following:
 - A very brief README outlining the basics of the pcb